-- 1 tbsp Fresh parsley (finely chopped)
+- 1 tablespoon Fresh parsley (finely chopped)

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/4 tsp pepper
+- ¼ teaspoon pepper

-Place silicone muffin tray on a baking sheet.
+- Preheat oven to 350º FPlace silicone muffin tray on a baking sheet.

-Dice and cook bacon.
+- Dice and cook bacon.
 Place cooked bacon on paper towel to drain off excess fat.
 Set aside.

-Finely dice parsley.
+- Finely dice parsley.

-In a measuring cup beat the eggs, salt & pepper.
+- In a measuring cup beat the eggs, salt & pepper.

-Remove dough from package.
-Gently stretch each piece to form a 5 1/2 inch disc.
+- Remove dough from package.
+Gently stretch each piece to form a 5 ½ inch disc.

-Press each disc into the muffin tray.
+- Press each disc into the muffin tray.
 Gently press to bottom and sides.

-Pour in egg mixture.
+- Pour in egg mixture.

-Sprinkle parsley on top.
+- Sprinkle parsley on top.

-Bake for 32- 35 minutes until golden and eggs are cooked.
+- Bake for 32- 35 minutes until golden and eggs are cooked.